ismailceylan/php-m3u8-parser/README.md

 # M3U8 Parser and Generator Library for PHP
 With the help of this library, we can easily parse or generate M3U8 playlists for HTTP Live Streaming.
-It supports master playlists, media playlists, and all standard attributes.
+It supports master playlists, segments playlists, and all standard attributes.

 ## Installation
 Install via Composer: